gary-archer/oauth.mobilesample.ios/DevelopmentWebServer/README.md

 ## Difficult Fix

 The difficult fix enables you to run the app in my intended manner, using claimed HTTPS scheme redirect URIs on a simulator.\
-This can enable a deeper understanding of the underlying infrastructure and better control over development setups.\
+This can enable a deeper understanding of infrastructure, development setups and deployment requirements.\
 Start by adding this entry to the hosts file on your MacBook:

 ```text